afm215/opencl/README.md

 It appears that Map buffer are more efficient.
 Please launch the programs if you want more details.
 The size of the vector is defined by the N function declared in the main function of each cpp: vector_add.cpp, vector_map.cpp

+The fps are not constant with the size

 ### TP2 cross matrix
 For this tp be aware that the executable need aruments to run properly:
 Thus launch: